 It is important to send the proper documentation that substantiates the claim, the IRS requires that the documentation have:

 Bills from providers and Explanation of Benefits (EOB’s) from insurance carriers are good forms of documentation.
 You do not need to show proof of payment unless you are submitting an orthodontia claim.
 Do not submit copies of cancelled checks, credit or debit card receipts.
 DO NOT send the claim form to the UW Benefits Office.

 You have the option to have your FSA reimbursement checks deposited directly into your checking or savings account.
 Depending on whether you opt for email or written confirmations, you will either receive an email or letter that the claim has been processed.
 To apply, complete the Direct Deposit form or contact Flex-Plan customer service at 1-800-669-3539.

 Upon leave of absence, lay-off, or termination of employment, you may be eligible to continue your FSA through the end of the leave or calendar year by special arrangement with Flex-Plan Services.
 For more information, call Flex-Plan customer service at 1-800-669-3539.

 Note: The Dependent Care Assistance Program (DCAP) may not be continued after layoff or termination of employment.

 |US Mail Address||

-UPS or FedEx Address
+UPS or FedEx Address Only

-PO Box 6044
+PO Box 53250

 Disclaimer: The information on this page does not substitute for official plan documents.
 If there is a conflict between the information on this site and an official plan document, the official plan document will govern.
 Refer to the Benefits Forms & Publications page.